arnasRad/speech_dataset/README.md

 ## Manual Part

-1. Download an ebook
-2. Convert the book to `.txt` format
+1. Convert the book to `.txt` format
    - If book format is `.epub`:
      1. open `Calibre`
      2. import the book to convert